ACManoa/acmanoa.github.io/_posts/2018-09-05-acmanoa-first-general-meeting-fall-2018.md

 categories: [ACManoa]
 ---

 On September 5th, 2018 ACManoa held it's first General Meeting for the Fall 2018 semester in POST 126.
+We had a total number of 129 people sign in to this event!

 ## Agenda